4 oz bag $94.24

 The Incomparable Vanilla Bean

 Vanilla is derived from a species of orchid first harvested in Mexico by pre-Columbian cultures centuries ago.
 It was discovered by conquistador Hernán Cortés in the 1520s, who also introduced chocolate to Europe.
 The French loved the flavor so much they bought some plants form the Spanish and transplanted them to their colonies in Madagascar & Polynesia.
 Most vanilla is now one of two species: planifolia (from the Indian Ocean rim, especially Madagascar & Indonesia) or tahitensis (from the South Pacific islands).
+Our beans are blend of the two, but the majority is planifolia.

 Since the vanilla fruit developed only when pollinated by a local bee (Melipona), successful cultivation elsewhere was not feasible until Belgian botanist Charles François Antoine Morren discovered this, and figured out how to artificially pollinate the vanilla plant.
 Today, most vanilla is hand-pollinated.